Trump sworn in as president, announces withdrawal from TPP

 With his swearing-in as the 45th president at the U.S. Capitol, Trump, a 70-year-old New York real estate developer and media personality with no previous government or military experience, replaced Democratic President Barack Obama to become the first Republican commander-in-chief in eight years.

-Trump had declared during the transition period that the new administration would withdraw the United States from the TPP, a 12-nation free trade agreement championed by Obama as a major pillar of his strategic rebalance to Asia in response to the rise of China.
+Trump had declared that the new administration would withdraw the United States from the TPP, a 12-nation free trade agreement championed by Obama as a centerpiece of his strategic rebalance to Asia in response to the rise of China.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.